OtaNix-ry/home-server-workshop/slides/presentation.typ

 #v(-1.6em)

 - We have booted into the live (non-persistent) NixOS environment.
-- Before we continue, let's set up an SSH connection to the server.
+// - Before we continue, let's set up an SSH connection to the server.
+- To get the IPv4 address of the VM, run `ip addr`.
-  - It suffices to set a password for the `nixos` user
+- It suffices to set a password for the `nixos` user to SSH in.

 #place(bottom + center, image("images/passwd.png"))

+#place(dx: 3%, dy: 62%, box(height: 4%, width: 20%, stroke: 2pt + red))

 ==